Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 Is your HP printer not printing?
 It really doesn't matter what printer make or model you have.
 The fundamentals of how printing works has not really changed throughout the 50 plus years of printing evolution.

 It is likely you have a printer in your home, or access to a printer at work, and if your experience is anything like mine, they are fraught with frequent problems.
 From paper jams and smudged ink, to flashing lights and zero activity after hitting the print button, are likely common experiences we have all shared.

-The one thing to bear in mind is that your printer and computer usually try to tell you that there is a problem, and what that problem is.
+The one thing to bear in mind is that your printer and computer usually try to tell you that there is an issue, and what that issue is.
 However, there aren't great communicators, so a little interpretation is required on your part, and this is often a sticking point.

 We start by reviewing key hardware checks you can perform when experiencing printing problems.
 The approach to troubleshooting is usually to work from the outside in, which means to check your hardware first, before inspecting your software.
 The depends, of course, on the error message.

 Modern printers come with LCD screens that display messages, but many printers still have the RAG (Red Amber Green) light status for power, ink or toner status, and whether there is any paper in the paper tray.
 They also have "blinking light routines", or codes, that can be interpreted into paper jams or mechanical issues, for example.

 However, different printers have different lights, and different blinking light routines that means something different between printer makes and even models.
 No wonder, things are confused, and difficult to interpret what your printing is trying to tell you.

 Therefore, my recommendation, and this is what any computer technician would do, is to either search the Internet for the answer, or find your copy of the instruction manual.
 There is usually a section that explains what the lights, and the symbols next to the lights, are, what their blink patterns mean, and steps to help resolve the problem.